Gryogor/ar-interface-demo/README.md

-# rybalskii-incom-2024-replication-package
+# ar-interface-demo

-All the code to replicate the "An Augmented Reality Interface for Safer Human-Robot Interaction in Manufacturing" submission to INCOM 2024 conference.
+This is the fork of rybalskii-incom-2024-replication-package for further development and testing

 ![Demo of the running project](demo.gif)

 Repository consists of 2 folders:

-1. ROS, conteining all the packages needed to replicate the ROS part of the setup and [README](ROS/README.md) instruction how to install it.
+1. ROS, conteining all the packages needed to replicate the ROS part of the setup and [README](ROS/README.md) instructions for installing it.

 2. Unity3D, containing Unity project, which will need to be built and deployed, and [README](Unity3D/README.md) instructions on how to do it.